Table of Contents

 As an average sloth can live between 20-30 yrs in the wild.

 How long do sloths live in captivity?

 How long do sloths live in captivity?
 When a sloth lives in captivity it will add another decade or two to its life span.

 This is due to proper care, medical and physical, a proper diet, and not having to worry much about predators while being in captivity.

 What Happens When a Sloth Dies?

-Sloth spend most of their life on top of their tree.
-Sloths over thousands of years have adapted very well to climb, find food, have baby sloths, and scape its predators, all while being on top of the trees.
+Sloths spend most of their life on top of their tree.
+Sloths over thousands of years have adapted very well to climb, find food, have baby sloths, and escape their predators, all while being on top of the trees.